snowplow/advanced-analytics-web-accelerator/content/tracking/tracking_3.md

 #### **Step 1:** Enable Predefined Entities
 The `webPage` entity is enabled by default in the JavaScript tracker.
 This is **required** for the dbt web model used in later steps.

+Enable the context by including the below context options in your tracker creation.

 <!-- To enable `session`, `performanceTiming` and `geolocation` use the options below. -->

 ```javascript